 Infused Water

-Everyone knows the benefits of drinking water.
-Not only is it free of calories, it helps to fuel your muscles, keeps you alert, maintains skin tone and aids digestion.
-Aiming for at least 8 cups of water a day is a general goal – but you may need less if you eat plenty of fruits and veggies, since they contain a lot of water.
+Everyone knows there are many benefits of drinking water.
+It helps to fuel your muscles, keeps you alert, maintains skin tone, and aids digestion.
+Aiming for at least 8 cups of water a day is a general goal – but you may need less if you eat plenty of fruits and veggies, since they contain a good amount of water.
 For many people, moving away from sugary soft drinks and fruit juices is an important first step for successfully managing weight.
 If you feel bored drinking plain water, start exploring the vast sea of possibilities when it comes to drinking flavored infused waters.
-Still or sparkling.
-Ready to drink or make your own.
-Follow a recipe or just experiment!
 The choices are endless.

 Still or sparkling?

-Personally, I like both.
+Both are great.
 Keep yourself open to all possibilities.
 Consider purchasing a water carbonator (like SodaStream) to add fizz to your own tap water.
-It will save you money (and help the planet with fewer plastic bottles!)
+It will save you money (and help the planet with fewer cans & bottles!)
 Also, sipping hot flavored water is a nice alternative to tea on a cold day.

 There are so many choices it can be overwhelming.
 There are several brands listed below, as well as ideas for making your own flavored water.
-Flavor choices can range from the ordinary (lemon, lime, grapefruit) to the exotic (ginger-lime, kiwi-strawberry).
-Check the labels of any flavored water you purchase carefully to see if they really are calorie free.
-Also, look to see if any sweeteners have been added.
-Even though you may not see the word “sugar” or “sucrose” on the label, flavored waters often add a very low-calorie sweetener.
-While the drink may still be calorie free, some people may experience a slight stomach upset (gas, diarrhea) if they drink too much so check for words like “erythritol”, “stevia” or “sucralose” which may have been added to give your drink a sweeter taste.
+Flavor choices can range from the ordinary (lemon, lime, grapefruit) to the exotic (ginger-lime, kiwi, strawberry).
+Check the labels of any flavored water you purchase carefully to see if they contain any sugar.
+Even though you may not see the word “sugar” or “sucrose” on the label, flavored waters often add a low-calorie sweetener.
+While the drink may still be sugar-free, some people may experience a slight stomach upset (gas, diarrhea) if they drink too much, so check for words like “erythritol” or “sucralose” which may have been added to give your drink a sweeter taste.

 Special equipment?